 Cattle can mobilize energy reserves to support milk production if energy intake is deficient.
 You can get energy supplements to fulfill the requirement, especially during pregnancy.

 Energy is the primary nutritional consideration for the reproductive performance of cattle.
 If you want to take care of reproductive cattle, you can look after them by keeping them in separate shelters as well.
 Consult with a vet or expert to add energy supplements to the cattle diet.
 Reproductive cattle will need energy nutrition more compare to other cattle.
 So, it’s better to take care of reproductive cattle by separating them from the rest of the cattle.

-You also need to get a vet for reproductive cattle.
+It’s always better to get a vet for reproductive cattle.
+Health track ensures the health of the baby as well as the mother.
 Reproductive cattle will need to feed with nutrient value, and they might also need regular vaccination to stay healthy.

-During gestation, cattle have to consume high energy to meet her nutrient requirement and has to support the development of pregnancy.
+During gestation, cattle have to consume high energy to meet their nutrient requirement and have to support the development of pregnancy.
 The demand for energy increases immediately prior to calving because of the increase in milk production.
 As gestation cattle are unable to generate enough energy, they need to be provided with an adequate amount of energy to maintain their health.

 Although gestation cattle are unable to consume more energy, they are able to provide the required amount of energy to the placenta by mobilizing their energy reserve.
 When cattle mobilize a substantial amount of energy reserve during late gestation, they may experience calving complications, greater postpartum interval, and health problems.